IBMDeveloperUK/Analysing-Media-Archives-Workshop/README.md

 #### Creating our tables

-For our application we require 3 tables - 'index', 'frames', and 'transcripts'.
+For our application we require 3 databases - 'index', 'frames', and 'transcripts'.
 Follow and repeat the next set of instructions to create the needed databases.

 1. On the left-hand side of your Cloudant DB dashboard, there is a button which looks like three stacked pancakes.
 Click it.
 2. At the top right of your Cloudant DB dashboard, click 'Create Database'.